-In June 2016, the FDA approved our NDA for Rayaldee (calcifediol) extended release capsules for the treatment of SHPT in adults with stage 3 or 4 CKD and serum total 25-hydroxyvitamin D levels less than 30 ng/mL.
+In June 2016, the FDA approved the Company's New Drug Application for Rayaldee (calcifediol) extended release capsules for the treatment of SHPT in adults with stage 3 or 4 CKD and serum total 25-hydroxyvitamin D levels less than 30 ng/mL.
 The commercial launch for Rayaldee began in November 2016.
-Rayaldee is our only pharmaceutical product approved for marketing in the U.S. and our ability to generate revenue from product sales and achieve profitability is substantially dependent on our ability to effectively commercialize Rayaldee.
+Rayaldee is our only pharmaceutical product approved for marketing in the United States. and our ability to generate revenue from product sales and achieve profitability is substantially dependent on our ability to effectively commercialize Rayaldee.
 Our failure to successfully commercialize Rayaldee would have a material adverse effect on our business, financial condition, cash flows and results of operations.

 Additionally, the market perception and reputation of Rayaldee and its safety and efficacy are important to our business and the continued acceptance of our product candidates and products.
-Any negative publicity about Rayaldee, such as the discovery of safety issues, adverse events or even public rumors about such events, could have a material adverse effect on our business.
+Any negative publicity about Rayaldee, such as the discovery of safety issues, adverse events, or even public rumors about such events, could have a material adverse effect on our business.
 Levels of market acceptance for Rayaldee could be impacted by several factors, some of which are not within our control, including but not limited to the:

-- safety, efficacy, convenience and cost-effectiveness of our products compared to products of our competitors; - scope of approved uses and marketing approval; - availability of patent or regulatory exclusivity; - · timing of market approvals and market entry; - ongoing regulatory obligations following approval; - any restrictions or "black box" warnings required on the labeling of such products: - availability of alternative products from our competitors; - acceptance of the price of our products; - effectiveness of our sales forces and promotional efforts; - the level of reimbursement of our products; - · acceptance of our products on government and private formularies; - · ability to market our products effectively at the retail level or in the appropriate setting of care; and - the reputation of our products.
+- safety, efficacy, convenience and cost-effectiveness of our product compared to products of our competitors; - scope of approved uses and marketing approvals; - availability of patent or regulatory exclusivity; - timing of market approvals and market entries; - ongoing regulatory obligations following approval; - any restrictions or "black box" warnings required on the product labeling: - availability of alternative products from our competitors; - acceptance of the price of our product; - effectiveness of our sales force and promotional efforts; - the level of reimbursement of our product; - acceptance of our product on government and private formularies; - ability to market our product effectively at the retail level or in the appropriate setting of care; and - the reputation of our product.